Austin Barnes Player Props: Dodgers vs. Pirates

-The Los Angeles Dodgers and Austin Barnes, who went 1-for-3 last time in action, battle Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 6:35 PM ET.
+The Los Angeles Dodgers and Austin Barnes, who went 0-for-3 with an RBI last time in action, battle Roansy Contreras and the Pittsburgh Pirates at PNC Park, Wednesday at 6:35 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Cubs.
+He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Pirates.

 Austin Barnes Game Info & Props vs. the Pirates